 Winning the World’s Largest Online Writing Contest – A Reedsy Success Story

 Author Rhón is brand new to the writing world, but his Frontier Fantasy novel Oakwood Grange was recently selected out of 75,000 entries for a Wattys award — an annual international contest of authors held by Wattpad.
 The story also earned him a “Featured” spot on the website’s homepage for a monthly audience of 45 million, and later ranked in the top 40 of the Fantasy genre (top 40 of over 200 million stories).
-Here he shares some tidbits about how that success came to be, how other authors might do the same, and how Reedsy is helping him climb even higher.
+Here he shares some tidbits about how that success came to be, how other authors might do the same and get noticed on Wattpad.

 “Have you heard of Wattpad?”